tosinfolarin/gutendex-book-search/README.md

 https://github.com/testing-library/jest-dom/issues/546

-this helped but also followed a youtube tutorial on setting up the enviornment here:
+this helped but also followed a youtube tutorial on setting up the enviornment here: https://www.youtube.com/watch?v=AS79oJ3Fcf0

-https://www.youtube.com/watch?v=AS79oJ3Fcf0
+While continuing to improve the application layout.
+I moved the types to a seperate file to improve the maintainability of the application.

 Bugs that can be fixed to improve the application:
-Currently when loading the information to tell the user it is loading isn't displaying as expected Currently if the API call returns an empty array, there is no information being displayed to the user to say this
+- Currently when loading the information to tell the user it is loading isn't displaying as expected
+- Currently if the API call returns an empty array, there is no information being displayed to the user to say this
+- Improve responsiveness
+- background Image pixelation on search